-12. ESSAY: ABOUT THE OPEN-BOOK NATURE OF THE ESSAY PORTION
+11. ESSAY: ABOUT THE OPEN-BOOK NATURE OF THE ESSAY PORTION

-I understand some instructors allow students to bring to the exam only the assigned textbook or only materials that the students, themselves, have authored.
+I've heard of instructors allowing students to bring to the exam only the assigned textbook or only materials that the students, themselves, have authored.
 Let me be clear: There is no such requirement in this class.
 For Part II, you can bring in any material on paper that you wish.